IRGF Snag Coordinator; Site Director – LPGA*USGA Girls Golf, Treasure Coast Chapter

 I have volunteered for two First Tee chapters and recently became a SNAG Certified Golf Instructor!
 I taught a preschool summer camp with three, four, five and one six-year-old with SNAG and they were amazing in their comprehension!

-I am excited to be a part of the Indian River Golf Foundation.
+I am excited to be a part of the Indian River Golf Foundation and can be reached via email at firstname.lastname@example.org.

 Certified SNAG Golf Instructor